Paris Commune: Marxism

 Communists, left-wing socialists, anarchists, and others have seen the Commune as a model for, or a prefiguration of, a liberated society, with a political system based on participatory democracy from the grassroots up.
-Marx and Engels, Mikhail Bakunin, and later Lenin, tried to draw major theoretical lessons (in particular as regards the "dictatorship of the proletariat" and the "withering away of the state") from the limited experience of the Commune.
+Marx and Engels, Mikhail Bakunin, and later Lenin, drew major theoretical lessons (in particular as regards the "dictatorship of the proletariat" and the "withering away of the state") from the experience of the Commune.

 Marx, in The Civil War in France (1871), written during the Commune, praised the Commune's achievements, and described it as the prototype for a revolutionary government of the future, "the form at last discovered" for the emancipation of the proletariat.
 Marx wrote that, "Working men's Paris, with its Commune, will be forever celebrated as the glorious harbinger of a new society.
 Its martyrs are enshrined in the great heart of the working class.
 Its exterminators, history has already nailed to that eternal pillory from which all of the prayers of their priest will not avail to redeem them."

 Later, however, in private, Marx expressed a different, more critical view of the Commune.
 In 1881, in a letter to a Dutch friend, Nieuwenhuis, he wrote: "The Commune was simply the rebellion of a city in exceptional circumstances, and furthermore, the majority of the Commune was in no way socialist, and could not have been.
 With a little bit of good sense, they might, however, have obtained a compromise with Versailles favourable to the mass of the people, which was in fact the only real possibility."